 Help!
 I need CECs from the NAA, NAAEI or my local or state Apartment Association

-Click here for NAA, NAAEI, state and local Apartment Association education options.
+See your options from NAA, NAAEI, state and local Apartment Association education.

 A maximum of half of your required CECs may come from:

 - Education programs from national housing organizations (For example: NAHMA or IREM)

 - Courses, seminars or workshops approved by your State Real Estate Board or Commission